a place you'd be afraid to be, it doesn't give you a really good feeling.

 By Lisa Noe

-It was a brisk autumn day in the hills of Kentucky, the eastern mountains of the state.
-The fog sprayed the valleys like an eerie haunted place.
+It was a brisk autumn day in the hills of Kentucky, in the eastern mountains of the state.
+The fog sprayed the valleys like an eerie haunted place. shadows were moving in a way that would make you think they had a life of their own.

 The town was sparsely populated and black bears were often spotted looking for food in the area.
 The sun barely peeked through the many trees that hung over the road.
 It was a scary, but still yet, a beautiful sight.